inBeat/inbeat-website/content/top-influencers/tiktok/fitness/united-states/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In United States In 2022
+title: Top 10 Fitness TikTok Influencers In United States In 2023
 description: >-
-  Find top fitness TikTok influencers in United States in 2022.
-Most popular hashtags: #fyp #duet #fitness #foryoupage.
+  Find top fitness TikTok influencers in United States in 2023.
+Most popular hashtags: #fitness #stitch #fyp #duet.
 platform: TikTok
-hits: 3184
+hits: 4451
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Discover the most popular TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 3184 TikTok influencers like this in United States for you to connect with.
+text_bottom: Our database aggregates 4451 TikTok influencers like this in United States for you to collaborate.
 profiles:
   - username: "fitness"
     fullname: >-